mostafanasser9/mostafanasser9/README.md

 # Hi there, I'm Mostafa Nasser! 👋

 I'm a Software Engineering student at the Arab Academy for Science, Technology & Maritime Transport, focused on full-stack web development.
-I have experience with core technologies like Java and JavaScript, and I build projects using frameworks such as React.js and Material UI.
+I have worked with core technologies like Java and JavaScript, and I have built projects using frameworks such as React.js and Material UI.
 I’m also skilled in UI/UX design using Figma to create clean, user-friendly interfaces.

-Currently, I'm expanding my backend skills by learning the .NET ecosystem—including C#, ASP.NET Core (MVC & Web API), and SQL Server.
-I am passionate about building scalable, user-friendly applications and always eager to explore new tools and technologies.

-I'm actively looking for opportunities where I can contribute, grow, and deepen my full-stack development experience.
+I'm actively seeking opportunities where I can contribute, grow, and expand my full-stack development experience.

 ---